Michelle Stamboulellis

 To check your voter registration information, please contact the Clerk’s Office, or check the Michigan Voter Information Center at vote.michigan.gov

-A general election worker fills a variety of roles within the precinct on Election Day, including but not limited to: assuring applications to vote are accurately completed, verifying the voter’s identity, issuing correct ballots, recording voter number and ballot number, and tearing off the perforated ballot number tab.
+An election worker fills a variety of roles within the precinct on Election Day, including but not limited to: assuring applications to vote are accurately completed, verifying the voter’s identity, issuing correct ballots, recording voter number and ballot number, and tearing off the perforated ballot number tab.

 Election workers are the Most Valuable players of our democracy, ensuring free and fair elections for all.
 Serving as an election worker is a paid position and all election workers are trained on proper protocols.